Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 Re: (Score:2)

+Yes.
+Like instead of copying on malware that may be detected by virus scanners or other security software, just copy off the data you want.
+You already have access to copy things on.
+The last time I looked, "copy" or "cp" works both ways.

-Misleading headling (Score:3)
+Misleading headling (Score:4, Insightful)

 Off the grid: (Score:1)